The Centrepiece

 the Deep

-In 1993, nearly five decades after her sinking, U-534 was rediscovered and raised in a painstaking salvage operation.
-The recovery yielded an extraordinary collection of personal artefacts: letters home, diaries, photographs, personal effects — a deeply human record of life aboard a wartime U-boat.
+In 1993, nearly five decades after her sinking, U-534 was raised from the seabed of the Kattegat in a painstaking salvage operation financed by the Danish publisher Karsten Ree - drawn by rumours of what her hull might contain.
+The recovery yielded an extraordinary collection of personal artefacts: letters home, diaries, photographs, board games, even a cocktail shaker - a deeply human record of life aboard a wartime U-boat.

 Visit U-534 in Person

-Opening Autumn 2026 at Woodside, Birkenhead.
+Opening in 2027 at Woodside, Birkenhead.
 Register your interest today to be the first to hear about tickets and opening events.